oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### Generating Entity Registration Transaction

-After you submit your escrow account, you'll need to register your entity so that your node register properly.
+After you submit your escrow account, you'll need to register your entity so that your node registers properly.
 You could do this process _after_ you submit the escrow transaction, however, to save steps we prepare everything before hand.